In this guide:

 These platforms are:

-- Available to all staff and students through a UAL network account
+- Available to all staff and students through a UAL network account.

-- Fully supported by all digital learning staff across UAL
+- Fully supported by all digital learning staff across UAL.

 *There is UAL licence for Miro, but with limited access.
 Contact your Digital Learning Team for details.
 Staff can also register for an Educator licence for use with students.